- 2009 Juno Award Winner - Vocal Jazz Album of the Year for "Lucky"

 - 2001 Juno Award Nominee - Vocal Jazz Album of the Year for "Molly Johnson"

-Molly Johnson's voice evokes the aura of dark, smoky night clubs of a bygone era.
+Known as one of Canada's greatest voices, award-winning jazz vocalist Molly Johnson is a mother, singer-songwriter, artist and philanthropist who has grown to become a Canadian icon in the jazz scene worldwide.
+Molly's voice evokes the aura of dark, smoky night clubs of a bygone era.
 It speaks to an emotional depth that few vocalists in any genre ever reach.
 Like the woman behind it, it is a voice filled with humour, joy, surprise, sassiness and, of course, love.